 Combat Addiction Through Early Intervention and Prevention Programs

 If you or someone you love is struggling with addiction, it is important to remember that help is available.
 Treatment should be tailored to the individual and address the person’s needs, including physical, mental, and spiritual health.
+At Origins Recovery we offer women’s addiction treatment and men’s treatment, to address gender-specific needs.

 Prevention should begin early.
 Knowing protective factors are in place from the start adds more assurance that a person will not fall victim to addiction.
 For instance, ensuring children are raised in a stable environment and away from substance use, with access to good education, is a highly beneficial method of prevention.